 - Consuming or being under the influence of alcohol, smoking or using smokeless tobacco on University property, at a clinical site, or as a representative of Union University. - Using, selling, purchasing, transferring, possessing, manufacturing, or storing an illegal drug or drug paraphernalia, or attempting or assisting another to do so, while on University property, in a clinical site or as a representative of Union University. - Using any prescription drug without a current, valid prescription or being under the influence of any prescription drug without a current, valid prescription.
-A valid prescription is one that is issued by a licensed health care provider authorized to issue such prescription and used for its intended purpose as prescribed before any expiration date.
-This includes prescription stimulants without a valid, current (within 6 months) psychosocial evaluation. - Using any drug (over the counter or prescription, regardless of possession of a valid prescription), that has the potential to impair judgment while on University property, a clinical site or while serving as a representative of Union University. - Refusal to test. - Conviction of illegal possession and/or illegal distribution of drugs or alcohol.
+A valid prescription is one that is issued by a licensed health care provider authorized to issue such

+- Using any drug (over the counter or prescription, regardless of possession of a valid prescription), that has the potential to impair judgment while on University property, a clinical site or while serving as a representative of Union University. - Refusal to test. - Conviction of illegal possession and/or illegal distribution of drugs or alcohol.

-Types of Testing
+(iv) Types of Testing